alanionita/REACT_Goatstagram/README.md

 ### The Application Data

 App data is handled by Redux with a very simple set of actions and reducers.
-Most of the unit testing had been done on the Redux, after all the data dictates changes to the UI.
+Most of the unit testing had been done on the Redux actions/reducers, after all the data dictates changes to the UI.

-The redux store mainly contains the photosData object which branches into photos and favourites.
+The Redux store mainly contains the photosData object which branches into photos and favourites.
 An action populated main photosData.

-The app allow a visitor to quickly favourite a photo, which triggers another set of actions that either remove the photo from state and adds it to favourites or vice versa.
+The app allows a visitor to quickly favourite a photo, which triggers another set of actions that either remove the photo from state and adds it to favourites or vice versa.